-2 Introduction
+Introduction

-SmartDesign is a visual block-based design creation/entry tool for the instantiation, configuration, and connection of Microsemi IPs, user-generated IPs, and custom/glue-logic HDL modules.
-This tool provides a canvas, which is analogous to a breadboard, for stitching together the different components in the design.
+SmartDesign is a visual block-based design creation and entry tool for the instantiation, configuration, and connection of Microchip IPs, user-generated IPs, and custom and glue-logic HDL modules.
+This tool provides a canvas, which is analogous to a breadboard, for stitching together the various design components.
 The final result from SmartDesign is a design-rule-checked and automatically abstracted synthesis-ready HDL file.
 A generated SmartDesign can be the entire FPGA design or a component subsystem to be reused in a larger design.